safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 ---

-Now that you have learned how to run a workspace in response to a notification, it's time to take that basic workspace and adjust it for your overall goal: to provide real-time updates to your corporation's databases!
+Now that you have learned how to run a workspace in response to a notification, it's time to take that basic workspace and adjust it for your overall goal: to provide real-time updates to your corporate database.

-The next step is to understand how to extract information from the notifications and configure an FME Workspace to process that incoming data.
+The next step towards achieving this is understanding how to extract information from the notifications and configure an FME Workspace to process that incoming data.

 ---